azukiapp/azk/docs/content/en/adding-services/running-our-application.md

 ![azkdemo-start](../resources/images/azk-services-1.png)

-Now, let's start by adding MailCatcher to our application. :)
+With our application working, let's start by adding MailCatcher to it. :)